Showing posts with label House Rules. Show all posts

 Characters don’t ‘bank’ wounds for unused levels.
 This ability is once per level, not one per level.
 If a character reaches level 5 without being wounded, they can still only avoid death once - until they reach level 6.

 How to determine where the wound hits?
 The DM should always give some description to attacks and damage dealt during play so that a player has a springboard on which to suggest wounds when the need arises.
-However, if unsure, the player can use a wound location table, rolling 2d10 and choose between the two results before suggesting their best and worst case scenario wounds for that location.
+However, if unsure, the player can use a wound location table, rolling 2d10, choosing between the two results and suggesting their best and worst case scenario wounds for that location.

 1d10 Wound Locations